gajus/waitehr/README.md

                                                                          [array]
   --follow-redirect    Defines if redirect responses should be followed
                        automatically.                                  [boolean]
+  --header             Extra header to include in the request when sending HTTP
-  --initial-delay      How many seconds to delay the first request.
+                       to a server. <Header Key>: <Header Value>.        [array] --initial-delay      How many seconds to delay the first request.
                                                            [number] [default: 0]
   --interval           How many seconds to sleep between every attempt.
                                                            [number] [default: 1]
   --max-redirects      If exceeded, the request will be aborted.
                                                            [number] [default: 5]
+  --prepend-time       Prepends time to each check output.
+                                                       [boolean] [default: true]
   --quiet              Disables any output.           [boolean] [default: false] --request-timeout    How many seconds to wait for individual requests to
                        complete.
 If exceeded, requests are aborted and a new